Edward Rosenthal

-Edward Rosenthal (1903–1991) was a former vice chairman of Warner Communications and president/owner of the Jewish funeral home chain, Riverside Memorial Chapel.
+Edward Rosenthal (July 7, 1903 – May 23, 1991) was an American businessman who served as the former vice chairman of Warner Communications, and president/owner of the Jewish funeral home chain Riverside Memorial Chapel.

 Biography

-Rosenthal was born to a Jewish family.
-He has two siblings: Miriam Rosenthal Passerman and Morton Rosenthal.
+Rosenthal was born on July 7, 1903, to a Jewish family.
+He had two siblings: Miriam Rosenthal Passerman and Morton Rosenthal.
 In 1924, he graduated with a B.A. from the Wharton School at the University of Pennsylvania.
 After school he took over his family's funeral home business founded by his grandfather, Louis Meyers, in 1897.
 In 1933, he divided the company into two brands, the Riverside Memorial Chapel and Parkwest Chapels and expanded to Miami, Florida (1935); Brooklyn (1938); the Bronx (1940); and Westchester County, New York (1950).
 He expanded further via acquisitions acquiring the Frank E. Campbell Funeral Chapel (1948), the Universal Funeral Chapel (1955); and the Walter B. Cooke Chapel (1957) to become the largest funeral company in the United States.